 EKG (also ECG; Electrocardiogram): A diagnostic test used to evaluate the performance of the heart by monitoring its electrical activity and producing a graphic trace of that electrical activity on paper.

-e-mail (electronic mail): Printed matter that is transmitted electronically.
+mail (electronic mail): Printed matter that is transmitted electronically.

 EMT (Emergency Medical Technician): An allied health professional who is responsible for responding to medical emergencies and providing initial first-aid care and transportation of the sick or injured persons to a medical facility.